Walker's Haute Route

 One of the best feelings on trek can be nearing the end of a stage, once you're well into the walk, knowing that you've ticked off another leg of the quest.
 At such points you've also got an evening in a new village to look forward to.
 Travelling in a self-sufficient manner through the culturally and linguistically diverse terrain of the Haute Route, this all makes for a thoroughly enjoyable and satisfying holiday.

-flowers on the Walker's Haute Route
+bridge on the Walker's Haute Route

 Can I manage it?